kartmannXu/IRS-MS-RS-2019-09-20-Team-13-Travel-Recommend-Scheduler/README.md

 __Notice__:
-To make sure the service has the geniune output, please check the departure date and leaving date you enter is after current date.
+To ensure the service has the genuine output, please kindly check the departure date and leaving date you enter is after current date.

 ---